shakfu/py-js/README.md

 If you have downloaded any pre-built externals from [releases](https://github.com/shakfu/py-js/releases) or if you have built self-contained python externals as per the methods above, then you should be ready to use these in a standalone.

-As a side note: to release externals in a standalone they must be codesigned and notarized.
+To release externals in a standalone they must be codesigned and notarized.
 To this end, there are scripts in `py-js/source/projects/py/scripts` to make this a little easier.

 ### py.mxo